 Every named entity has the same name across every language, but they can have localized attributes, or some attributes can be more important for some regions.
-Also, some entities are more popular for some regions while other entities are more prominent for other topics, industries or languages, regions.
+Also, some entities are more popular for some regions while other entities are more prominent for other topics, industries or languages, and regions.
 To help named entity recognition systems of a search engine, a multilingual website can feed search engines’ named entity recognition systems.
 A search engine can learn more things about Namibia via a local website, or an authoritative multilingual website.
 To learn the entities related to a country, a search engine will need to use different NLP algorithms for different languages.

 Thai Language, Arabic Language, and Turkish have different language rules and alphabets.
-Thus, to understand these languages and alphabets, Search Engine will need to tweak its Natural Language Processing algorithms.
+Thus, to understand these languages and alphabets, the Search Engine will need to tweak its Natural Language Processing algorithms.
 And, a website from the South America Continent can teach different things about Namibia than a website from Australia.
-Because every location will approach an entity from their own angle with other named entities.
+Because every location will approach an entity from its own angle with other named entities.

 To create an ontology, and taxonomy across different languages for all the named entities, search engines will need to improve their NLP Algorithms, and multilingual SEO is helping search engines to recognize these entities.
 Creating clear and understandable content for search engines across different languages is useful to help search engines to learn more facts about these entities.

 How Does Multilingual SEO Affect Topical Authority of a Website?

 A topical authority is a process of making a web source authoritative for a specific topic by covering every related entity, side context, and information for a topic.
 To acquire topical authority, understanding sub-topics, and topical connections are important.
 Implementing the same process across different languages is useful for search engines to improve the quality of the SERP.